 I assumed that I would raise the same response in the abuse support group.
 But I was still a man.

 I fretted that I would trigger them unintentionally and invade their safe space.

-I worried that I wouldn’t be able to be vulnerable or honest due to the presence of women in the groups.
+I worried that I wouldn’t be vulnerable or honest due to the presence of women in the groups.

-I was afraid that they would view my suffering as somehow less than their experiences.
+I was afraid they would view my suffering as somehow less than their experiences.

 The benefits of a mixed-gender sexual abuse support group surprised me.

-I finally decided to attend one of the mixed-gender groups, and I am glad that I did.
+I finally decided to attend one of the mixed-gender groups, and I am glad.

-As a man, I learned to listen, empathize, and be fully present at the moment and ignore my instinct to try and fix things immediately.
+As a man, I learned to listen, empathize, be fully present at the moment and ignore my instinct to try and fix things immediately.

 In the process, I learned a new vocabulary to describe what I had experienced and a safe place to share it without shame.